My Adventures in

 Dragon was afraid of this man's vengeance.

-The man became a hero,
+The man became

 Known by the name of Vero.